oscarvalente/price-tag/README.md

      * BUG: extension appearance not updated when entering similar URL of domain whose path is enough to track ✅
      * tech debt: extension appearance update does complex logic when domain is not passed - no need, we always have the current domain ✅
      * BUG: if the URL changes and THERE IS NO canonical update then don't trust current canonical ✅
-     * BUG: On full page refresh it doesn't seem to use canonical but it should - listen to tab full refresh `(wip)` ❗❗❗
+     * BUG: On full page refresh it doesn't seem to use canonical but it should - listen to tab full refresh? ✅
      * BUG: After delete item highlights do not happen and cursor isn't pointer ❗❗
      * Add overlay shadow behind modal
      * Allow HTML modal messages ❗